-- 6.14.
-Academic Bullying: It is recognised that in unequal power relationships that may involve supervisor and student or senior academic and junior academic that academic bullying, especially involving matters of authorship, is a risk and should be guarded against. - 6.15.
+- academic bullying, especially involving matters of authorship, is a risk and should be guarded against. - 6.15.
 Respect for the Environment: It is acknowledged that research can impact on the natural and created environments and thus the Wits research community should evaluate the potential impact of their research on the environment, and declare the possible impact, however unlikely.
 Where remedies are required, such plans should form part of the research design and execution. - 6.16.
 Responsible use of University, Donor and Public Funds in Research Activities: Internal and external funding is an important factor in the research process.
 The Wits research community undertake to use these funds in such a manner that is compliant with University policy, funder agreements and national law.